(On the evening of 25th May, the “Unyielding Voice” ---Shostakovich’s The Seventh Symphony Concert was performed in the Hunan Concert Hall)

 (This performance is regarded as one of the most important classical music staged by the Hunan Symphony Orchestra in the first half of this year.)

-(The conductor---Professor Zou Xiang, a famous Chinese-American conductor.)
+(The conductor---Professor Cheung Chau, a famous Chinese-American conductor.)

 (It is said that this is the first time that Shostakovich's " The Seventh Symphony " was staged in Hunan, which is of great significance.)

 (The Hunan Symphony Orchestra prepared carefully this concert with a large band, which was a nearly 70-minute long performance with great momentum.)